 Capital city: Beijing

-Vaccinations: We recommend visiting your doctor or our Travel Clinic six weeks before travelling.
+Vaccinations: We recommend visiting your doctor or our Travel Clinic at least six weeks before travelling.
 Travellers from the UK to China are recommended to have boosters for Hepatitis A.

 Flight time: The London to Beijing flight time is around 10 hours and 15 minutes, while London to Shanghai flights take 11 hours and 20 minutes.